-Taking the beauty of nature and putting it down on paper has been the quest of many artists throughout history, but few have measured up to the detail and colorful technique in the works of John James Audubon.
-His ability to make feathers, bark, water, and foliage come to life using watercolor are the inspiration for this art lesson plan.
+Taking the beauty of nature and putting it down on paper has been the quest of many artists throughout history.
+But few have measured up to the detail and colorful technique in the works of John James Audubon.
+His ability to make feathers, bark, water, and foliage come to life using watercolor is the inspiration for this art lesson plan.
 Using watercolor pencils, students will gather inspiration from nature and John James Audubon’s work to create images of the natural world.

 Historic Art & Science Art Project